 If no noticeable effects are experienced after using CBD for a few days, it is likely because the dosage was too low, there was an issue with the product itself, or one of the other many factors why CBD may not be working.

-As with the absorption rate, the rate at which CBD leaves your body depends on the manner in which it is ingested, as well as how much is taken.
+As with the absorption rate, how long does CBD last in your body depends on the manner in which it is ingested, as well as how much is taken.
 CBD’s biological half-life is 1-2 hours if inhaled, applied on the skin, or taken orally on occasion.
 It is approximately 3 hours when taken in capsule form, 1-10 hours when taken sublingually, and 2-5 days if taken orally on a regular basis.
 In addition, like any other substance, the higher the dose of CBD, the longer it will take for the body to eliminate it.

 - A number of internal and external factors will influence how CBD is absorbed by the body and how quickly it is eliminated.